khuyentran1401/diffbot-analytics/README.md

 # 🤖 Diffbot Conversational Analytics Dashboard

 Transform your data analysis workflow with AI that executes real code and provides transparent calculations.
-This Streamlit application demonstrates how to build conversational analytics using [Diffbot LLM](https://diffy.chat/) for A/B testing, market research, and custom data analysis.
+This Streamlit application demonstrates how to build conversational analytics using [Diffbot LLM](https://diffy.chat/) for A/B testing and market research.

 ## ✨ Features